isomerpages/imda-tradetrust/_community/TradeTrust Readiness Programme.md

 with the lead applicant being a Singapore-registered business.&nbsp;</p>
 </li>
 <li>
-<p>TradeTrust Integration: The BSP-Carrier pair must demonstrate integration
+<p>TradeTrust Integration: The DTP-Carrier pair must demonstrate integration
 with TradeTrust and ensure that the eBLs are legally recognized and transferable, in compliance with relevant legal frameworks (e.g., MLETR).&nbsp;</p>
 </li>